 Best for couples who like bespoke, quirky luxury: Huvafen Fushi

 This much loved, innovative resort (pictured above) continues to stay ahead with the latest technology.
 Suites come equipped with Bose stereo systems linked through out the villa, pre-programmed mood lighting, remote control blinds and infinity pools with fibre-optic lighting.
 Huvafen Fushi also created the world’s first underwater spa where couples can enjoy spa treatments together whilst watching the aquatic life go by.
-New this year are sunset spa sessions where honeymooners can relax on their outdoor daybed and watch the sunset after their treatment.
+Check out the sunset spa sessions where honeymooners can relax on their outdoor daybed and watch the sunset after their treatment.

 To leave their mark on the Maldives before they leave, couples can adopt some coral in the resort’s special marine biology programme which will be in their name forever.

 Getting there from Male International Airport: 30-minute speedboat ride from the airport or a 15-minute charter seaplane transfer.

 Best for foodie couples: Conrad Maldives Rangali Island Resort

 The perfect choice for foodie couples looking for a barefoot luxury resort.
 The Conrad Maldives Rangali Island has 11 restaurants and bars – more than any other in the Maldives including the world’s first underwater restaurant, Ithaa (pictured above).